dindles/beatjie/src/appnotes.md

 <!-- todo next -->

+– related to the next point, i think that the wrong sample is being played, and the wrong one selected (wrong relative to display). need to make sure everything is connected properly

 - sample.ids are a bit fiddly – we got an OBO, how to use ids as key, not index?

 - Sequences

 <!-- todo -->